 Here at Cloudwards.net, we like to make it simple for you to navigate the cloud storage market.
 It’s especially tiresome when you can’t decide between two services so we’re going to do that for you.
 In this SugarSync vs Dropbox comparison, we’re going to see who comes out on top.

-Dropbox is ranked higher than SugarSync on our list of the best cloud storage services, but that doesn’t mean it wins by default in all the categories we’re going to go through.
+Dropbox is ranked higher than SugarSync on our online storage price comparison chart, but that doesn’t mean it wins by default in all the categories we’re going to go through.
 Cloud storage services can focus on different things, such as security, speed or user experience.
 Depending on what you’re looking for, one provider might fit better than the other, so we’re going to compare them on general factors.

 Over the next five rounds, we’re going to see how the services fare in a head-to-head comparison.
 At the end of each round, we’ll name a winner.
 Then, after the dust has settled, we’ll conclude with a summary of results and declare the overall winner.

 Good storage cost is determined by how much subscription plans offer for the money.
 The more plans a service has, the better your options will be.
 It’s great if the service offers a free plan or trial, too, so you can test it before committing.
 If you’re only concerned with good value, read our best deals in cloud storage guide.

 - : 2 GB

 - : 3000 GB